oobecomau/desktop.gov.au/docs/blueprint/platform.md

 This is a deployment wide setting which can be configured to either prevent users from accessing an app if normal policy cannot be enforced, or to provide unrestricted access if this occurs.

-Default Behaviour Design Decisions for all agencies and implementation types.
+Default Behaviour Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---